How To Choose A POS Platform

 Get A Demo

 It is important that you see the POS in action.
 Not only can you get a good idea about the features, you can see how intuitive and easy to use the product is.
-Optimize your demo experience by asking the representative all the questions that may have gone unanswered in the introductory process.
+Optimise your demo experience by asking the representative all the questions that may have gone unanswered in the introductory process.

-If you are working with an open API vendor, you have a lot of flexibility in creating a customized solution for your business.
+If you are working with an open API vendor, you have a lot of flexibility in creating a customised solution for your business.
 Speak with the representative about which integrations would work best for your business and which additional features are needed to provide a thriving omnichannel experience.

 Before signing the deal, the last step is to ensure that your POS provider has excellent customer service that works for you on your time.
 You could require support’s assistance at anytime, so ensure that the company offers 24/7 assistance.
 Do you prefer to interact with customer service over email or on the phone or do would you rather follow detailed training videos and articles?
 These are important questions to ask.